zestia/ember-expander/README.md

 3. scroll height (transitioning)
 4. none (expanded)

-Notice that the `max-height` style is only present for the duration of the transition.

-This is so that if the contents of your element change it can still grow or shrink to fit that new content - without causing an additional transition.

-Collapsing goes from:
+When collapsing, `max-height` goes from:

 1. none (expanded)
 2. scroll height (transitioning)
 3. zero (transitioning)
 4. none (collapsed)

+Notice that the `max-height` style is only present for the duration of the transition.

+This is so that if the contents of your element change it can still grow or shrink to fit that new content - without causing an additional transition.